 - Bring your own food.

-- High energy foods such as peanut butter, jelly, crackers, granola bars, trail mix, and other snack foods may be a good idea if you get hungry in between meals.
+- High energy foods may be a good idea if you get hungry in between meals such as:

 - Don't forget a manual can opener.

 Clothing & Bedding

 - Bring your own change of clothing.